sal55/langs/MLang.md/readme.md

 ### M vs C

-Saying that M is a different take on C is a little misleading.
-I'd been coding for 15 years, and using my own M language for 10, before I even tried C for the first time.
-The idea was to drop M and switch to C, but I found it so disapointing that I decided to stick with M, even though I need to write a new compiler to work under Windows.
+For 2022, M is almost embarrassingly low level and crude compared to the current crop of what are termed 'systems' languages.
+However, it is at about the same level of C, which still remains very popular.
+It shows there is a still an appetite for this kind of language.

-M and C share a similar type system and can be used for the same sorts of tasks.
-They are both lower level.
-But M has these differences:
+But while M and C do the same things can be used for the same tasks, M has these differences:

 * Algol-style syntax without braces and without begin-end either (which are as bad as braces)
 * Case-insensitive syntax